Light-Gao/AICMDB/README.md

 2. Install python3(at least python3.5.2) on your host;
 3. Install all dependencies in requirements.txt: `pip install requirements.txt`;
 4. Make sure you have Mysql installed on your host, and database(configured in config.py) exists ;
+5. Make sure you have Redis installed on your host or the right machine, and port configured as 6379 which could be modified in globalenums.py;
-5. Prepare database: changing directory into project of AICMDB, execute `python manager.py db init` to initial migration repository, then `python manager.py db migrate` to identify differences between database and its definition in code(models.py), at last `python manager.py db upgrade` to make synchronization;
+6. Prepare database: changing directory into project of AICMDB, execute `python manager.py db init` to initial migration repository, then `python manager.py db migrate` to identify differences between database and its definition in code(models.py), at last `python manager.py db upgrade` to make synchronization;
-6. After preparation above, you may start this web application by `python manager.py [server]`, browser it through `http://ip:6688`(which configured in enums/globalenums.py);
+7. After preparation above, you may start this web application by `python manager.py [server]`, browser it through `http://ip:6688`(which configured in enums/globalenums.py);

 ## Start to use this system